 I traveled to South Dakota, relying only on the name "hot springs," which are scattered all over the United States.

 It's the state with the mountains where the faces of presidents are carved.

 Mount Rushmore, where the faces of four presidents are carved into the rocky mountain.

 Hot Springs, SD is located at the southern end of the Black Hills, including Mount Rushmore, which was considered sacred by the indigenous people.

-The hot springs enjoyed by the American Indians became a popular tourist resource for whites as early as the late 19th century.
+The hot springs enjoyed by Native Americans became a popular tourist attraction for whites as early as the late 19th century.

 On winter mornings, as you can see here, the entire river of warm water flowing through the old town was filled with fantastic steam.

 The town was full of charm that it is hard to believe that it was deserted now.

 You can also visit Kidney Springs Park.

 Drinking hot spring water is an important aspect of the era when hot springs were part of medical treatment.